chaoss/wg-evolution/metrics/Reviews.md

 **Parameters:**

 * Period of time.
 Start and finish date of the period.
 Default: forever.
-    Period during which reviews are considered.<br>
+    Period during which reviews are considered.

 * Criteria for source code.
 Algorithm.
 Default: all files are source code.
     If we are focused on source code, we need a criteria for deciding